- Metal and polymer construction

 The buttstock of your sniper rifle

 The basic stuff here is that you need to make sure you buy the correct-hand stock for you.
-Meaning – there are only two options – right or left-hand stock.
+This means – there are only two options – right or left-hand stock.
 Then – you have to look for a stock that fits all your needs regarding what can be or can not be attached to the stock you choose.
-Stuff like slings and bipods that you might want to attach to your rifle stock.
+You might want to attach stuff like slings and bipods to your rifle stock.

-If you choose the stock for your sniper rifle correctly, it will also improve the accuracy and stability, and control of your rifle.
+If you choose the stock for your sniper rifle correctly, it will also improve your rifle’s accuracy, stability, and control.